New Caledonia Rainforests

 States: New Caledonia (France)

 Long isolation, complex terrain, and unusual soil types, such as ultramafic soils rich in heavy metals, have helped drive the evolution of a diverse and unique biota.
 New Caledonia is a global hotspot of ancient forms of trees (44 gymnosperms, conifer-type trees), including Agathis, Acmopyle, Dacrycarpus, Dacrydium, Podocarpus, Metrosideros, and Aracauria.
 Some of the island’s forests and maquis (ultramafic-soil vegetation) scrublands dominated by these unusual trees are among the most striking and distinct on the planet.
 New Caledonia has an extraordinary five endemic plant families (Amborellaceae, Oncothecaceae, Papracrypyiaceae, Phellinaceae, and Strasburgiaceae) out of a total of 196 families.
-Almost 14% of the plant genera and 80% of the species are endemic.
+Almost 14 percent of the plant genera and 80 percent of the species are endemic.
 Amborella trichopoda is the only species in the family Amborellaceae and is thought to be one of the closest living relatives to the first flowering plants.

-The native fauna includes three snakes (only on the smaller nearby islands), nine mammals—all of them bats—and 68 species of lizards, 60 of which are endemic including three families: geckos (Gekkonidae and Diplodactylidae) and skinks (Scincidae).
+The native fauna includes three snakes (only on the smaller nearby islands), nine mammals—all of them bats—and 68 species of lizards, 60 of which are endemic, including three families: geckos (Gekkonidae and Diplodactylidae) and skinks (Scincidae).
 There are no native amphibians.
 The birds of New Caledonia are largely modern forms, but the ancient family, Rynochetidae, is endemic to New Caledonia and is currently represented by the kagu.
-Some of the vertebrate species of New Caledonia stand out for being unique in size: the New Caledonian imperial-pigeon is the largest arboreal pigeon in the world, Rhacodactylus leachianus is the world's largest gecko, and the giant skink is the world’s largest.
-Bradystichidae is the world’s only spider family that is endemic to a single island.
+Some of the vertebrate species of New Caledonia stand out for being unique in size: the New Caledonian imperial pigeon is the largest arboreal pigeon in the world, Rhacodactylus leachianus is the world's largest gecko, and the giant skink is the world’s largest.
+Bradystichidae is the world’s only spider family endemic to a single island.

 1. Bouchet PH, T Jaffré, JM Veillon.
 1995.
 Plant extinction in New Caledonia: protection of sclerophyll forests urgently needed.
 Biodiversity and Conservation 4:415-428.